How To Get Rid of Gnats in Plants Using Dish Soap

 Gnats are tiny insects that can pester you beyond belief.
 Unfortunately, even with the best care practices, you’ll likely run into a gnat infestation in your plants sooner or later.
 For when you do, it’s best to be prepared to take them out before they can multiply and spread to other plants.

 Get rid of gnats in plants by making an insecticide mix with dish soap.
-Apply the mixture to gnat-infested plants using a spray bottle.
+Apply the mixture to gnat-infested plants using a spray bottle, place the liquid trap next to your plants, or drench your soil in dish soap solution.
 Keep up treatment until no gnats remain—this can take a few weekly sessions.
-Cleaning your houseplants regularly will lower the odds of a future infestation.

 This article will be a comprehensive step-by-step guide on using dish soap and a few other common household items to deal with gnats.
 I’ll also tell you how to safeguard your plants against future gnat infestations.